KDAY: History of KDAY

-The original KDAY at 1580 AM
+The original KDAY on 1580 AM

 KDAY first signed on in 1948 as a 10,000-watt soul/R&B outlet at 1580 AM.
-Its call sign represented that fact that it was a "daytimer"; i.e., it broadcast only during daytime hours and signed off every evening.
+Its call sign represented the fact that it was a "daytimer"; i.e., it broadcast only during daytime hours and signed off every evening.
 It flipped to a top 40 format a short time later.

 After his firing from WABC in November 1959, famed disc jockey Alan Freed arrived at KDAY and worked there for about one year.
 By that time the station had a 50,000-watt transmitter but was on-air only during the daytime.

 In 1960, George Carlin, with his comedy partner Jack Burns, arrived in Los Angeles and were hired at KDAY for their comedic stylings.
 They performed in area coffee houses when the radio station went off the air at sunset and were subsequently discovered and performed on Tonight Starring Jack Paar.
 Carlin and Burns worked at the station for less than six months.
 In 1972, KDAY switched to album-oriented rock only to revert to soul/R&B in January 1974.
 KDAY moved its transmitter to Los Angeles in 1968, and concurrently upgraded to 50,000 watts day and night.
 FM stations such as KJLH grew in popularity in the early 1980s, cutting into KDAY's audience.
 KDAY fought back by hiring Greg Mack from KMJQ in Houston as music director in 1983.
 Mack eventually added hip hop music to the station's playlist to appeal to mostly young Black and Latino listeners.
 Dr. Dre and DJ Yella Boy became the first mixer DJs at the station.

 In the first ratings period under Mack's leadership, KDAY's ratings beat another Los Angeles Black AM station, KGFJ, and "began to enjoy a second life as the only rap-friendly station in town and, frankly, in the entire country."
 By September 1983, KDAY also upgraded its sound to AM stereo.
 Dan Charnas described KDAY's audio upgrade as "laughable" and "sounding like two tinny AM radios playing side by side."

 After violence in the stands forced the cancellation of a Run-DMC concert at the Long Beach Arena for the group's Raising Hell tour, KDAY organized a "Day of Peace" on October 9, 1986.
 In a two-hour special, KDAY featured Run-DMC, singer Barry White, and boxer Paul Gonzales appealing to rival gangs to stop feuding and opened phone lines for callers to describe gangs' impact in their communities.
 There were no murders or incidents of gang violence that day.
 Within two weeks, the Bloods and Crips, the two largest gangs in Los Angeles, signed a peace treaty.

 In 1990, Mack left KDAY that year to work for rival KJLH.
 Real estate investor Fred Sands, who also owned heavy metal station KNAC, bought KDAY the next year.
 On March 28, 1991, at 1 p.m., KDAY switched to a business format with call letters KBLA.